2017-08-07 13:13:49 • ID: 1627

 This is a heavily patinated pointed and elongated, 19 cm long handaxe from Montières in the Amiens region (Somme Valley, N-France).
 The Somme Valley is famous for its archaeological sequence, where numerous rich Palaeolithic sites, such as Saint- Acheul, the type site of the Acheulian, have been discovered.

-The lithic industries of the fluvial deposits show an astonishing diversification compared to the ensembles od the middle and lower terasses and belong, for the most part, to the Middle Palaeolithic.
-The assemblages can be different from a typological point of view, but they are always rich in Levallois flakes.
+The lithic industries of the fluvial deposits show an astonishing diversification compared to the ensembles of the middle and high terasses and belong, for the most part, to the Middle Palaeolithic.
+The assemblages may be different from a typolo-technological point of view, but they are always rich in Levallois flakes.

-This Middle Paleolithic was been described as “Mousterien Chaud” (and falsely dated to OIS5 e until the late 1980ies) because the fauna (Elephas antiquus, Hippopotame, Rhinoceros mercki, Equus stenonis aff., Equus caballus, Felis leo sp., Cervus elaphus, Cervus sp., Bos priscus, Ursus arctos) found in the same units is typical of temperate conditions.
+This Middle Paleolithic was been described as “Mousterien Chaud” (and falsely dated to OIS5e until the late 1980ies).
+The fauna (Elephas antiquus, Hippopotame, Rhinoceros mercki, Equus stenonis aff., Equus caballus, Felis leo sp., Cervus elaphus, Cervus sp., Bos priscus, Ursus arctos) found in the same units is typical of temperate conditions.
 Other broadly contemporaneous findings are known from Biache, Argoeuves and Étaples.

 Further west, there is a stronger handaxe presence at the sites of Gentelles (MIS 10-5 dated by ESR/U-Th) and especially at the exceptional handaxe-rich site of Gouzeaucourt (MIS 7?).

 In S/W-France the site of Bouheben (layer 2) is dated to MIS 6.
 The artifacts consist of Acheulian handaxes with a very fine and elaborated “Mousterian” industry.